Keep updated with phanganist.com by following our Facebook page.

 The villa has three bedrooms, three bathrooms, bed linens, towels, a flat-screen TV with satellite channels, a dining area, a fully furnished kitchen, and a poolside deck.

-Shades of Blue offers accommodation in Srithanu with free WiFi and pool views, as well as an outdoor pool, a communal lounge, and a garden.
+Shades of Blue offers accommodation in Srithanu with free WiFi and pool views, an outdoor pool, a communal lounge, and a garden.
 This home offers free private parking as well as a communal kitchen.
 A kitchen, a lounge room, a dining area, and a flat-screen TV are included in this air-conditioned villa.
 This accommodation provides towels and bed linen.

 The villa features three bedrooms, four bathrooms, bed linens and towels, a flat-screen TV, a dining area, a fully equipped kitchen, and a patio with pool views.